HL7/US-Core/input/intro-notes/StructureDefinition-us-core-diagnosticreport-lab-intro.md

 **Profile Specific Implementation Guidance:**

 * Additional codes that translate or map to the DiagnosticReport codes or category codes are allowed.
 For example:
-   -  providing both a local system codes and a LOINC code that it map to
+   -  providing both a local system code and a LOINC code that it maps to
-   -  providing a more specific category codes to the “LAB” category code, such as “CH” (chemistry), in an additional coding element.
+   -  providing a more specific category code to the "LAB" category code, such as "CH" (chemistry), in an additional coding element.
 * Results that are free text or report form are represented using the 'presentedForm' element in DiagnosticReport.
-- <span class="bg-success" markdown="1">\* See the US Core General Guidance page for [Searching Using lastUpdated].
+- <span class= "bg-success" markdown= "1">\* See the US Core General Guidance page for [Searching Using lastUpdated].
 Updates to `Meta.lastUpdated` **SHOULD** reflect:</span><!-- new-content -->
   - <span class="bg-success" markdown="1">New laboratory reports</span><!-- new-content -->
-  - <span class="bg-success" markdown="1">Changes in the status of laboratory reports including events that trigger the same status (e.g., amended → amended).</span><!-- new-content -->
+  - <span class= "bg-success" markdown= "1">Changes in the status of laboratory reports, including events that trigger the same status (e.g., amended → amended).</span><!-- new-content -->

 {% include meta-updated-next-version.md %}